The June 2023 Educator summit is Now open!

 Kindergarten Measurement Center

 During our math block, we teach students how to measure.
 This is part of our whole group lesson activities.
 Once we have discussed and practiced measurement together, then students can practice measurement in a variety of ways during center time.
-We don’t want students to encounter a math skill for the first time in during math centers.
+We don’t want students to encounter a math skill for the first time during math centers.

 In this math activity, students will measure the image, then find the matching picture on their response page and record their measurement.
 As I said before, students will find these math center activities again and again throughout the school year.